-Leading academics from the University of Sheffield will join world leaders in Marrakech next week (7-18 November 2016) for the start of the United Nations Conference on Climate Change (COP22).
+Academics from the Grantham Centre and the University of Sheffield will join world leaders in Marrakech for COP22.

-Researchers from the University’s Grantham Centre for Sustainable Futures and Energy 2050 institute will share their expertise on food security and sustainable energy with leaders and delegates from across the world at the event, which follows last year’s historic conference when the Paris Agreement was signed.
+Researchers from the Grantham Centre will share their expertise on food security and sustainable energy with leaders and delegates from across the world at the event.
+COP22 follows on from the historic COP last year when the Paris Agreement was signed.

 Projections show that by 2050 the demand for food and energy will double and the need for clean water will increase by more than 50 per cent.
 The challenge to meet these demands is made more difficult due to a changing climate and a global population that is expected to reach 10 billion.

-Professor Tony Ryan, Director of the Grantham Centre for Sustainable Futures, said: “We live in a world where resources are being consumed faster than they are being put back.
+Professor Tony Ryan, Director of the Grantham Centre, said: “We live in a world where resources are being consumed faster than they are being put back.